Ecclesial DeismJul 6th, 2009 | By Bryan Cross | Category: Featured Articles

 How did I come to recognize my ecclesial deism for what it was?
 I first began to see it when taking a graduate seminar on St. Thomas Aquinas.
 Aquinas continually appeals to the tradition of the Church, and to the Church Fathers.
 I found myself frustrated by his theological method.
 I wanted him to be doing exegesis from Scripture when making theological arguments, not appealing to the Church Fathers.
 The professor teaching the seminar responded to my objections by explaining that Aquinas believed that divine providence guided the Church Fathers and the development of the Church.
 This professor pointed out that Aquinas was not a deist about the Church.
 That short answer provoked me to do a great deal of reflecting, because I realized then that I did not share Aquinas’s non-deistic way of conceiving of the development of the Church.

-Of course I firmly believed in divine providence, but I distrusted all the Fathers to which Aquinas appealed.
+Of course I firmly believed in divine providence, but I distrusted all the Fathers to whom Aquinas appealed.
 That is why, in my mind, appeals to the Fathers did not establish anything at all, because if the Church were being corrupted and falling away from the purity of the Gospel, then appealing to the Fathers was like appealing to heretics.
 But for Aquinas, if the Church Fathers taught something, especially if they were Doctors of the Church or if the claim in question was held and taught widely by the Church Fathers, that showed it to be authoritative for us as a kind of patrimony, precisely because the Holy Spirit was unfailingly guiding the development of the Church into all truth.
 On this point I discovered a very deep difference between myself and Aquinas.
 The more I studied his writings, the more the difference was noticeable to me.
 Aquinas believed that faith in Christ necessarily involves trusting the Church, because Christ cannot fail to guide and protect the development of His Church.